 We build our drones around these capabilities because they impact your operations as a Skydio pilot.
 Here are some ways you may have been missing these capabilities without even realizing it:

-Advanced AI Pilot Assistance.
-Have you ever had trouble seeing what you wanted to see with your drone because you had to focus on flying safely?
-Manual drones like the DJI Phantom attempt to solve this problem by throwing people at it through two-person operations — a hardly scalable approach.
-Our approach is to supplement the pilot with artificial intelligence, instead of another employee.
-I watched a bridge inspection pilot explain this to her boss once: he was skeptical that his team was using autonomy because there was still a pilot in command with a controller, but she reminded him that Skydio AI is not just letting the pilot know obstacles are present, it is actively — autonomously — intervening to navigate past them.
-With the confidence of an AI engine that has her back, she is able to fly closer to the assets she is inspecting, capturing angles no other drone allows her to, with greater resolution than much more expensive cameras are able to generate from farther stand-off distances.
+He was skeptical that his team was using autonomy because there was still a pilot in command with a controller, but she reminded him that Skydio AI is not just letting the pilot know obstacles are present, it is actively — autonomously — intervening to navigate past them.
+With the confidence of an AI engine having her back, she is able to fly closer to the assets she is inspecting, capturing angles no other drone allows her to, with greater resolution than much more expensive cameras are able to generate from farther stand-off distances.

 This is why any truly autonomous drone requires both hardware and software to work together to provide all six of the core tenets we describe in the table above.
 Sure, other drones can follow a script — DJI ActiveTrack, or a photogrammetry lawnmower pattern flight.
 But if your hardware and software aren’t tightly coupled and built from the ground up for autonomy, these applications will always be limited, and dangerous.

 While GPS and magnetometers enabled the current generation of manual drones to evolve from toys and start to add enterprise value in the hands of skilled operators, the next era of the drone industry belongs to software-driven technology powered by breakthrough artificial intelligence that can make drones work for their pilots, instead of the other way around.
-In future blogs, we’ll show how this approach to autonomy translates into paradigm-shifting products that will help you take your drone program to the next level.
+This approach to autonomy translates into paradigm-shifting products that will help you take your drone program to the next level.